 Same as bomboloni, zeppole is an Italian donut.
 You can differentiate both of these desserts by looking at their toppings.
 While bomboloni rarely includes toppings, zeppole has various options, from simple powdered sugar to custard or cherry syrup.

+You can enjoy this food for your breakfast in Italian style.
 Nowadays, you can find zeppole in numerous pastry shops.
 But its name has a deep connection with Saint Joseph’s Day, a Catholic festival.

 With this guidance, these zeppole donuts can’t be any easier.
 Check out this video to know: